-ESL-NI 7007 Clear and Effective Writing II
+ESL-NI 7007 Clear And Effective Writing II

-This course is for people proficient in English who need to further develope their writing skills.
+This course is for people proficient in English who need to further develop their writing skills.
 Participants learn techniques to strengthen their own writing by reading the best writers.
 Write weekly texts with emphasis on organization, audience, word choice, sentence structure, and style.
 With increased confidence, you will learn to examine your own writing with a critical eye and a finer sense of what makes writing effective.

 ESL-NI 7008 Polished Professional Writing II

 This class is for professionals who want to strengthen their writing skills.
 Participants develop strategies and skills necessary for writing professional, clear, and succinct communications.
 The course emphasizes key elements for effective professional writing: purpose, audience, structure, and language, as well as style, tone, and grammar in context.
 Types of writing covered include emails, memos, proposals, reports and other communications used in professional contexts.
 With intensive individual feedback from the instructor, you can expect to become a more natural, sophisticated, and professional writer.